Book Review: #1 New York Times bestselling book, Extreme Ownership: How U.S. Navy SEALs lead and win — Written by Jocko Willink and Leif Babin.

 Although I could never visualise Jocko offering corporate advice seriously without picturing something along the lines of this:

 To digest the information of this book without bias, I attempted to analyse each principle in comparison with my own reality.
 Looking back in my own life, I found myself remembering the times when leaders failed to get their point across in my military career—Then I began to think back to all the times it happened during my time working in the private security sector.
 (Including my own leadership failures) It was overwhelming and humbling to discover that the principles of this book would have offered the framework of leadership that would have prevented many of the failures and issues that I encountered in my past.

 Many of these principles may not be new to experienced leaders.
-Our very own columnist L/C Mike Vaught, former USAF pilot/instructor has written about some of these highly effective leadership principles in his previous write-ups for Capable Men.
+A very wise man and former USAF pilot/instructor by the name of L/C Mike Vaught has written about some of these highly effective leadership principles in a personal write-up he made for this blog.

-Undoubtedly the most enjoyable book I’ve read this year so far (And appropriately the first book I’ve reviewed on our review service) You’ll be amazed at how effectively you’ll be able to highlight leadership problems from afar once you have digested the concepts of this book.
+Undoubtedly the most enjoyable book I’ve read this year so far.
+You’ll be amazed at how effectively you’ll be able to highlight leadership problems from afar once you have digested the concepts of this book.
 I’ve already passed on a copy of this book to a good friend of mine and I suspect it may be the Christmas gift of choice for a few more in the future.

 I implore all of you who are in leadership positions or find their roles highly dependent on effective leadership, to buy Extreme Ownership immediately and take the appropriate steps outlined in the book to become a strong leader and ultimately a more effective, capable man.